 Purple Martin Info & Management

 There's a LOT of information here.
-Most of the questions we get can be answered by reading through this information below.
+Most of the questions we get can be answered by reading through the information below.
 We are happy to help if you still have questions.

 If you are considering putting up a martin colony at a public site, such as a school, park, garden, or museum, read through this page first.